-Workers have 4 basic Health and Safety rights:
+Workers have 4 basic health and safety rights:

 Right to Know about the dangers of our jobs and how we are protected

-Right to Participate in activities affecting our Health and Safety
+Right to Participate in activities affecting our health and safety

-Most workers in Alberta are covered under Alberta’s Occupational Health and Safety Act, Regulations and Code.
+Most workers in Alberta are covered under Alberta’s Occupational Health and Safety Act, Regulation and Code.
 Some workers are Federally regulated, and their Health and Safety right are covered under the Canada Labour Code Part II.
 These laws are the minimum standards for protecting workers.

-Workers belonging to a union may have additional Health and Safety protection under their Collective Bargaining Agreement.
+Workers belonging to a union may have additional health and safety protection under their Collective Bargaining Agreement.